,

 how to improve organic search traffic

 A billion-page study found that 96.55% of web pages get zero organic traffic from Google.
 Zero.
 Not a trickle – nothing at all.
 Most guides treat this as a publishing problem: write more, rank more.
 That’s only half the picture.
 Organic traffic in 2026 is a two-front battle, building new visibility through smart keyword targeting and technical work, while actively defending existing rankings from the slow bleed of content decay.
 Skip the defense side, and even your best new content will quietly slide off page one within a year.
-This guide covers both: 8 ranked strategies backed by current data, so you know what to prioritize first.
+This guide covers both: from keyword gap analysis and technical SEO to content refresh cycles and AI Overview optimisation – the full toolkit for improving Google organic search rankings in one place- 8 ranked strategies backed by current data, so you know what to prioritize first.
+Before the strategies, here’s a quick grounding: improving organic search results means improving where your pages appear in Google’s unpaid listings and the tactics below cover every layer that determines that position

 1. Find the Keywords Your Competitors Are Ignoring